buttplugio/stpihkal/stpihkal/hardware/erostek-et232.md

 When set, the corresponding inputs are ignored, and levels can be set in software by writing to addresses 88..8C above.

+### $D3 - Auto Power Off Timer

+This timer controls the automatic power off function of the Erostek ET232 and possibly other Erostek units.
+To prevent auto shutdown after ~60 minutes, this timer needs to be periodically reset to 0.
+Simply write a 0 to this register to reset the timer.